Menu

 The redundancy rate of 3.6 per 1,000 employees as of May to July 2023 is a critical indicator of the labour market’s status.
 It reflects the challenges and opportunities within the UK economy, providing a basis for policy decisions and workforce planning.

-This rate, along with other labour market statistics, forms an essential part of understanding the broader economic picture in the UK, especially in the context of global economic trends and domestic policy impacts.
+This rate, along with other labour market statistics, is essential for understanding the broader economic picture in the UK, especially in the context of global economic trends and domestic policy impacts.
+If you are concerned about the stability of your job or career, it might be wise to consider taking out some form of redundancy income protection cover for that extra peace of mind.